jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 ### Data Sovereignty Path
 The Data Sovereignty service enables the user or application to steer their traffic through a path or geography that is considered safe per legal guidelines or other regulatory framework.
 In our case the "DS" service allows us to choose a country (or countries) to avoid when transmitting traffic from a source to a given destination.
 The country to avoid is specified as a country code in the *`rome.json`* and *`amsterdam.json`* files.
-In our testing we've specified that traffic should avoid France (FRA). *`xrd06`* is located in Paris, so all requests to the DS service should produce a shortest-path result that avoids *`xrd06`*.
+In our testing we've specified that traffic should avoid France (FRA) - no offense, its just the easiest path in our topology to demonstrate. *`xrd06`* is located in Paris, so all requests to the DS service should produce a shortest-path result that avoids *`xrd06`*.

 The procedure for testing/running the Data Sovereignty Service is the same as the one we followed with Least Utilized and Low Latency Path.
 Data Sovereignty traffic should flow in the direction of **xrd07** -> **xrd04** -> **xrd05** -> **xrd01**

-1. SRv6 on Rome VM:
+1. Run the SRv6 Data Sovereignty service on the Rome VM:
 ```
 ./cleanup_rome_routes.sh
 python3 jalapeno.py -f rome.json -e srv6 -s ds
 ping 10.101.2.1 -I 20.0.0.1 -i .3
 ```
-2. tcpdump on XRD VM:
+2. Optional tcpdump on XRD VM to see uSID in action:
 ```
 ./tcpdump.sh xrd04-xrd07
 ```